The Exquisite Cadaver: Analysis

 Director Vicente Aranda tried a more commercial approach for his third film, but he still framed it within the boundaries of the Barcelona School of Film.
 The first part is Hitchcockian in its development of intrigue and its macabre humor, but in the second half the mystery is explained in detail.

+Reception

-ReceptionThe Exquisite Cadaver was one of four films made at the end of the 1960s based on stories written by Gonzalo Suárez.
+The Exquisite Cadaver was one of four films made at the end of the 1960s based on stories written by Gonzalo Suárez.
 Antonio Ecera directed Cuerpo Presente (1965) for producer Elias Querejeta.
 Suárez himself wrote, produced and directed Ditirambo (1967) and Vicente Aranda made Fata Morgana and The Exquiste Cadaver.
 Of these four films The Exquisite Cadaver was the only one that found an audience.

+Variety declared it "starts off with brisk intrigue but degenerates into talky, unconvincing and far-fetched meller, with more twists than a pretzel."